scaffold-eth/scaffold-eth-2/README.md

 yarn chain
 ```

-This command starts a local Ethereum network using anvil.
-The network runs on your local machine and can be used for testing and development.
-You can customize the network configuration in `packages/foundry/foundry.toml`.
+This command starts a local Ethereum network using Anvil for testing and development.
+You can customize the network in `packages/foundry/foundry.toml`.
+When deploying to this local chain, Scaffold-ETH 2 creates a keystore account using Anvil's last address private key.
+This keystore account is named `scaffold-eth-local` with the password `localhost`.

 3. On a second terminal, deploy the test contract: